Whether you're looking for plain clay flower pots, or decorative terra cotta flower pots, you'll find a variety here to suit your plants.

-Hand-thrown on a potter's wheel, this Wakefield Handmade Oldham Pot was designed by Master Potter Peter Wakefield.
+Hand-thrown on a potter's wheel, this timeless clay pot was designed by Master Potter Peter Wakefield.
 (You'll see his name stamped on each authentic work.)

 This handcrafted pot was inspired by European garden pottery, adding an aristocratic flair to your sunroom or patio.
 Magnificent indoors or out.

-Just right for your mini roses or other perennial favorites, these Aged Terra Cotta Pots add a well-worn, antique look to your indoor garden or patio.
+Just right for your mini roses or other perennial favorites, these Aged Terracotta Pots (Set of 3) add a well-worn, antique look to your indoor garden or patio.

 Display all 3 together for a touch of Old World style.
 Quite a bargain for handcrafted pottery.